-Rides wise there are big rides and little rides and some in-between too.
+Rides wise there are big rides including roller coasters and little rides and some in-between too.

 What are the rides like in Paultons Park?

-You can see in more detail what the rides are like on the Paultons Park Ride Guide but what we found difficult with the rides was that there seemed to be a lot of rides that were great for little children – not just those in Peppa Pig World but across the park and lots that were suitable for braver older children between say 8 and 13 but seemingly very little for those in-between children (say 6-8) which is what we had.
+You can see in more detail what the rides are like on the Paultons Park Ride Guide but what we found difficult with the rides was that there seemed to be a lot of rides that were great for little children – not just those in Peppa Pig World but across the park and lots that were suitable for braver older children between say 8 and 13 but seemingly very little for those in-between children, (say 6-8) which is what we had rather than younger children.

-Lily and I loved a few of the bigger rides whilst Izzy and Eve waited for us at the side of the ride like Velociraptor and the mighty Flight of the Pterosaur.
+Lily and I loved a few of the bigger rides whilst Izzy and Eve (our younger children) waited for us at the side of the rides like Velociraptor and the mighty Flight of the Pterosaur.
 We might have gone on them a few more times but we felt mean leaving them standing waiting too much whilst we went on.
 I just had to buy this photo of Lily – sort of loving the ride!

 The ride that they all enjoyed and loved and could go on alone was the Cat-O-Pillar ride but sadly that was the only one with the really large queue all day.
 The rest moved really really quickly.
 Knotiki was another hit with them.